marshmallow-code/webargs/docs/index.rst

             self.write(response)

-With :meth:`use_kwargs <webargs.tornadoparser.TornadoParser.use_kwargs>`, the parsed arguments will be injected as keyword arguments.
+With :meth:`use_kwargs <TornadoParser.use_kwargs>`, the parsed arguments will be injected as keyword arguments.

 .. code-block:: python